-Request for a leave of absence In line with the Trust's SW12 Attendance Policy, only exceptional circumstances warrant a leave of absence.
-Please complete this form and submit it to reception at your child's academy.
-Academy: Name of child(ren): Class: Dates (inclusive): From: To: Please state the reasons for the request: You may submit a covering letter.
-Name of parent(s) submitting request: Signature: Date:
+Request for a leave of absence

+In line with the Trust's SW12 Attendance Policy, only exceptional circumstances warrant a leave

+Diameter and the state of the absence. t a salatuva 1

+Please complete thi s form and subr nit it to reception a t your child's acad demy.

+Academy:

+Name of child(ren):

+Class:

+Dates (inclusive): From: То:

+Please state the reasons for the request: You may submit a covering letter.

+Name of parent(s) submitting request:

+Signature:

+Date: